The Oblivious Saint Can't Contain Her Power: Characters

+The Empress of the Malcosian Empire and mother of Edward and Gilbert.

 Media

 Light novel

 Written by Almond, The Oblivious Saint Can't Contain Her Power: Forget My Sister!
 Turns Out I Was the Real Saint All Along! was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from 2020 to 2023.
-It was later acquired by Earth Star Entertainment who published four volumes with illustrations by Yoshiro Ambe under their Earth Star Luna light novel imprint from June 16, 2021 to June 1, 2023.
+It was later acquired and published by Earth Star Entertainment under their Earth Star Luna imprint featuring illustrations by Yoshiro Ambe, in four volumes from June 16, 2021, to June 1, 2023.

-During their panel at Anime NYC 2023, J-Novel Club announced that they had licensed the series for English publication.
+During their panel at Anime NYC 2023, J-Novel Club announced that they have licensed the series for English publication.